UAT Plan

 UAT observation classification:

-1 | Defects | Any observation pertaining to a feature or functionality not working as expected or agreed at the time of scope review, will be classified as an issue. | The observations classified as defects will be taken up by the eGov programme team for further validation, prioritisation and fixing.
-Minor issues originating due to incorrect configurations or erroneous labels, or translations will be fixed and be made available for re-testing during the next UAT cycle. |
+The observations classified as defects will be taken up by the eGov programme team for further validation, prioritisation and fixing.
+Minor issues originating due to incorrect configurations or erroneous labels, or translations will be fixed and be made available for re-testing during the next UAT cycle.

-2 | Change requests (CR) | Any recommendations to enable or disable a functionality from the initial requirements or a new functionality to be added. | These will be handled via the change control process as per the SoP defined, and will be evaluated based on their impact and effort. |
+These will be handled via the change control process as per the SoP defined, and will be evaluated based on their impact and effort.

 The UAT team will execute all the test scripts.
 Users may also perform additional tests not detailed in the plan, but remain relevant and within the scope of the project.